256dpi/fire/README.md

 }
 ```

-- Fields of the type `*primitive.ObjectID` are treated as optional relationships
+- Fields of the type `*primitive.ObjectID` are treated as optional relationships.

 Note: To-one relationship fields should be excluded from the attributes object by using the `json:"-"` struct tag.